 These outings to venues mostly across South East England cost us approximately £25 per person and we book over 2,000 places each year!

 Working closely with the local youth clubs, we meet to decide what workshops they would like to run.
 Some are more easy to achieve than others!
-A recent request for life guard training from a young man who could not actually swim made us smile.
-Thanks to a new Council initiative to enable cheap swimming sessions, this young man is gaining some proficiency!
 The workshops can take place at the youth clubs or at external venues and can run over several weeks.
 Funding availability often limits what we are able to provide.
 Many of these courses lead to an accreditation which will be a valuable addition to a young person’s CV.

 We aim to send as many young people as possible with staff, on outward bound type residential courses.
 We choose stimulating and challenging environments.
 The young people selected come mostly from pupil referral units and are often difficult to engage.